-Although the overall responsibility of IT compliance lies with the compliance, infosec or the IT team (depending upon the size of your organization), participation from various other teams such as HR, Product, Recruitment, Engineering is essential for success.
-Creating a periodic and timely communication plan for all stakeholders helps in re-iterating their responsibility and how their participation is crucial for the organization’s success.
-A well laid out plan and effective implementation prevent missing evidence, surprises in resource requests and highly risky compliance gaps and costs.
+While the overall responsibility of IT compliance lies with the compliance, infosec, or the IT team (depending upon the size of your organization), participation from various other teams such as HR, product, sales, marketing, and engineering are essential for success.
+Creating a regular and timely communication plan for all stakeholders helps in explaining their responsibilities and how their participation is crucial for the organization’s success.
+Communication is critical to prevent missing evidence, surprises in resource requests, and highly risky compliance gaps and costs.

 3. Ensure proper training

-Laying down a proper training plan can help in building a culture of information, confidence and a general belief in the objectives of the compliance program.
-An IT compliance training program which is structured in the following 3 layers can help in establishing an ongoing information campaign.
+Laying down a proper training plan can help in building a culture of information, confidence, and a general belief in the objectives of the compliance program.
+An IT compliance training program which is structured in the following three layers can help in establishing an ongoing information campaign.

 Management’s assertion on the importance and value

-Someone from the senior management team should present prepared statements about the value of security and compliance in the organization and the risks it mitigates for their customers
+Someone from the senior management team should present prepared statements about the value of security and compliance in the organization and the risks it mitigates for its customers.

 IT Security awareness

-This should be the nuts and bolts of the policies, procedures, and controls in place to effectively mitigate risk and ensure security and privacy of customer data.
-All employees should completely understand what is expected of them and risks and rewards associated with it.
-Requiring an acknowledgment of receipt of this training helps employees understand the importance of the program
+This should be the nuts and bolts of the policies, procedures, and controls in place to effectively mitigate risk and ensure the security and privacy of customer data.
+All employees should completely understand what is expected of them, along with the risks and rewards associated with it.
+Requiring an acknowledgment of receipt of this training helps employees understand the importance of the program.

 Roles and responsibilities training

-This could be limited to the compliance team members, infosec team and cross-department managers who are actively responsible for meeting the regulations and respond during audits
+This could be limited to the compliance team members, infosec team, and/or cross-department managers who are actively responsible for meeting the regulations and responses during audits.

 4. Design incentives and awards

-Successful audit certifications open doors for new business and opportunities for organizations so rewarding the employees making that possible is a factastic idea.
-REwards and incentives for successful compliance initiatives instill motivation and demonstrates management’s commitment.
+Successful audit certifications (SOC 2, ISO 27001, etc.) open doors for new business and opportunities for organizations, so rewarding employees for their participation elevates the chances of success.
+Rewards and incentives for successful compliance initiatives instill motivation and demonstrate management’s commitment.

 5. Establish proper tools and technologies

 Probably the most important factor impacting the cost and effort of achieving compliance are the tools and technologies your organization deploys.
-Automation is crucial for large heterogenous environments but for smaller environments, a solid system to manage risks, controls and related procedures is a must.
-A single central system prevents an all hands on deck approach when audit nears and also ensures you have access to all procedures and policies and evidence of enforcement ready for presentation.
+Automation is crucial for large heterogenous environments but for smaller environments, a solid system to manage risks, controls, and related procedures is a must.
+A single central system prevents an all-hands-on-deck approach when the audit nears.
+It also ensures you have access to all procedures, policies, and evidence of enforcement ready for presentation.